linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Wiki.md

 When you need to use a certain type of format, for example for new or bold text, you can use the markdown syntax or edit the buttons in the edit toolbar above the area.

-# Discussion

-Each article has its own "conversation page" where you can ask questions, make suggestions, or discuss corrections.

-# Catalogue Structure

-/en/ wiki contents in English

-/zh/ wiki contents in Chinese

-# Contribution

-You can submit contributions in two ways.

-1. Edit via website

-    wiki.deepin.org is built using wikijs, with an easy-to-use interface and simple operation logic.
-We are currently recruiting contributors, welcome to [click here](https://wiki.deepin.org/zh/%E5%85%B3%E4%BA%8EDeepin/Deepin_Wiki/%E5%8F%82%E4%B8%8E%E6%90%AD%E5%BB%BA) to submit your contributions.

-2. Submit via git

-    We recommend submitting contributions via git when multiple contents need to be imported or moved due to the inperfect function of batch operation in wikijs.